Managing & Tracking Payments

 - A new window with your Creator Dashboard will populate.

-How-To: Check Current Payment Status- Open your Creator Dashboard.
+How-to: Check Current Payment Status- Open your Creator Dashboard.

 - Review your payment updates in the What's New section.

-How-To: View Payment HistoryYou can also view a history of all your transactions along with the associated payment statuses through your Dashboard's Profile Information > Payment History tab:
+How-to: View Payment HistoryYou can also view a history of all your transactions along with the associated payment statuses through your Dashboard's Profile Information > Payment History tab:

 Note: Your Profile Information page is accessible by clicking the profile image in the top right-hand corner of your Dashboard.

-How-To: Access your Payment Invoices
+How-to: Access your Payment Invoices

-Warning: This option is not available for all partnering brands and agencies.
+⚠️ Warning: This option is not available for all partnering brands and agencies.

 - In your Payment History tab, click the Next, or